altangent/ccxws/README.md

 // market could be from CCXT or genearted by the user const market = {
-  id: "ADA_BTC", // remote_id used by the exchange
+  id: "ADABTC", // remote_id used by the exchange
   base: "ADA", // standardized base symbol for Cardano
   quote: "BTC", // standardized quote symbol for Bitcoin };